 Our Application: I encouraged Elizabeth to talk with or play with other children, even unfamiliar children.
 One way I did this was to stay with her for about ten minutes each day I took her to preschool.
 I sat with her at a table and talked with the closest other child.
 I then included Elizabeth in the conversation.
 For instance, if I saw a child drawing a picture of a dinosaur, I said to Elizabeth, "You like dinosaurs too, don't you?
-What's your favorite one?"
+What's your favourite one?"
 I kept alternating talking to the other child and Elizabeth.
 At first, Elizabeth spoke without looking at the other child, but I felt successful because she spoke loud enough for the other child to hear.
 As the weeks passed Elizabeth started looking at the other child while speaking.

 Expected rewards can serve as very powerful motivators (Bandura, 1986, p.
 229).
 Whenever a shy child acts outgoing, praise the child.
 Praise even slight improvements in outgoingness.
 If the child achieves a set daily goal for acting outgoing, praise the child and celebrate with some special (rare and highly desired) food, sticker, or activity.
-A parent could, for instance, reward Bold (behavior) With Gold (stars).
+A parent could, for instance, reward Bold (behaviour) With Gold (stars).
 Tell the children in advance what the special treat will be for acting outgoing in some specific way.

 Our Application: I rewarded Elizabeth for acting outgoing.
 Whenever she spoke with an unfamiliar person I praised her, either right then or soon after.
 Each day Elizabeth talked for the first time with a person, I gave her a serving of sweetened cranberries (they look like raisins).
 I chose cranberries because Elizabeth liked them and never was served them otherwise.
 Hence, they seemed a real treat.
 Over the course of a year since the program began, Elizabeth has never gotten tired of them.
-My wife likewise praised Elizabeth for outgoing behavior.
+My wife likewise praised Elizabeth for outgoing behaviour.

-Our Application: I commented positively on the outgoing behavior of people Elizabeth and I encountered.
+Our Application: I commented positively on the outgoing behaviour of people Elizabeth and I encountered.
 If an unfamiliar child said hello to us, I said something like, "What a friendly child.
 I like it when people say hello."